ckronlage/AID-HS/docs/interpret_results.md

 This guideline explains how to interpret the AID-HS pipeline results : Individual and interpretable patients reports

+Here is a video tutorial on how to interpret the AID-HS results: [Interpretation tutorial](https://www.youtube.com/watch?v=FHArq9DdILg&t=37s&ab_channel=MELDproject).

 ## Interpreting the AID-HS report

 The AID-HS pdf report and .png images of the pipeline results are saved in the folder: